ultimate271/notes/tolkien/ringsofpower.md

 borne aloft on hills of water even to the clouds, and they descended upon Middle-earth like birds of the storm.

+### Of the fortresses made by Elendil and Gil-Galad in that time
 Elendil was cast up by the waves in the land of Lindon, and he was befriended by Gil-galad.
 Thence he passed up the River Lhûn, and beyond Ered Luin he established his realm, and his people dwelt in many places in Eriador about the